LunaSare/spring2023-data-science/lectures/lecture-reusable-code-1.md

 #### Discussion in small groups (5 min)

-- Discuss in small groups: Based on your experience with coding so far and after watching the [introductory videos]({{ site.baseurl }}/readings/before-reusable-code-1), discuss in small groups how creating your own functions would improve your coding workflow.
+- Discuss in small groups: Based on your experience with coding so far and after watching the [introductory videos]({{ site.baseurl }}/readings/before-reusable-code-1), **how does creating your own functions would improve your coding workflow?**

 - Individually, work on your Rmd file:
   - Write a second level subtitle for the introductory section.